ahlashkari/SCsVulSegLytix/README.md

 ...
 ```

 Here, for a vulnerability named ```Vulnerability```, ```Vulnerability/vul/contract1.sol``` contains the vulnerable segments, if any, in contract ```contract1.sol``` for that vulnerability type, and ```Vulnerability/sec/contract1.sol``` its secure segments.
 The same applies to ```contract2.sol```.
-Note that, if no vulnerabilities are found in a contract, its vulnerable segments will be empty.
+Note that if no vulnerabilities are found in a contract, its vulnerable segments will be empty.
 On GPU-enabled machines, this script automatically utilizes CUDA to speed up computations; otherwise, it resorts to the CPU.

 # Performance Metrics